Bolsas de hielo secas para envío de mariscos: Que funciona en 2025?

 2025 cold‑chain trends for dry ice bags in seafood shipping

-Descripción general de la tendencia: Shippers are standardizing vented, labeled packouts; con la atención BLE/NFC loggers for proof of temperature; adopting Revestimiento VIP to reach 96–120 h holds with less ice; and trialing recyclable paper liners to cut plastic.
+Descripción general de la tendencia: Shippers are standardizing vented, labeled packouts; con la atención Registradores BLE/NFC for proof of temperature; adopting Revestimiento VIP to reach 96–120 h holds with less ice; and trialing recyclable paper liners to cut plastic.
 Several carriers emphasize net dry‑ice weight disclosure at booking, while brands move to digital traceability that plays well with seafood SKUs.

 Último progreso de un vistazo